-Cancun to Tulum is a popular journey to make.
-After all, the two destinations are among the most popular tourist areas in Quintana Roo.
+Traveling from Cancun to Tulum is a popular journey to make.
+The two destinations are among the most popular tourist areas in Quintana Roo after all.

-If you are vacationing in Tulum, you will have to fly into Cancun airport as Tulum does not yet have its own.
+If you are vacationing in Tulum, you will have to fly into Cancun International Airport as Tulum does not yet have its own airport.
 Fortunately, transportation links between the two cities are convenient and plentiful.

 There is a distance of 131 kilometers between Cancun and Tulum.
 The journey from one to another should take approximately 1.5 to 2 hours depending on the traffic and the transport method used.